kucherenko/awesome-project-questions/README.md

   - Should there be separate versions for mobile and web?
   - Should the project be accessible for people with a different range of disabilities?
 - Security
   - Are there parts of the project with different access levels?
 - Scalability
+  - Should the project have the high loads peak?
 - Reliability
 - Maintainability
   - What is expected and acceptable downtime of the project?
   - Are there any time periods when the project can be unavailable?
 - Testability
   - How test engineers can test the project?